-It is common to see a puppy and instantly decide you can’t live without one.
-They have hacked our brain to make us want to care for them!
-But it is essential to fight the urge and consider rationally if you should get a dog.
-Remember this is a commitment that can easily last 15 years or more – while being a puppy may only last 12 months.
-Every year lots of dogs are given as gifts and once the responsibility of being a pet parent sets in – many are given up for adoption.
-Check out this video from Dogs Trust in the UK that tries to explain why dogs are not Christmas presents.
-They received over 4500 calls within a month of Christmas with people wanting to surrender their new pup.
+It’s common to see a puppy and instantly decide you can’t live without one.
+We evolved to want to care for them!
+But it’s essential to fight the urge and consider rationally if you should get a dog.
+Remember: this is a commitment that could easily last 15 years or more.
+Every year lots of dogs are given as gifts, and once the responsibility of being a pet parent sets in many are given up for adoption.
+UK group Dogs Trust have reported that within a month of Christmas they receive over 4500 calls from people wanting to surrender their new pup.

 Make sure you consider these points before deciding to add a pooch to your life.

-- Dogs are great company and can help your mental health, and reduce stress
+- Dogs are great company.
+They can help your mental health and reduce stress.

-- they can help make connections and build community
+- They help you make connections and build community.

-- They are cute, cuddly, and are just the best!
+- They’re cute, cuddly, and just the best!

-Getting a new dog whether a puppy or adult requires a substantial time commitment.
-You really should take a week to help your dog settle into their new home.
-For a puppy, you should also expect your sleep to be disrupted for a couple of months.
-There will also be walk times with poop scooping, training and grooming.
-We have breed dogs to love spending time with us.
-Think about how long you are away from home each day, how often you have to travel and try to convince your workplace to be dog-friendly.
-Remember that it is also a long-term commitment, maybe 15 years or more.
+Getting a new dog—whether a puppy or adult—requires a substantial time commitment.
+You should consider taking a week off work to help your dog settle into their new home.
+For a puppy, also expect your sleep to be disrupted for a couple of months.

-It is vital that you make sure you learn a lot about caring for a dog before you get one.
-It is much easier to train a dog from the start then to inadvertently train the wrong behaviour and then have to correct it.
-If you have not been the primary adult carer for a pup before then, you should get reading.
+It’s vital that you make sure you learn a lot about caring for a dog before you get one.
+It’s much easier to train a dog from the start than to inadvertently teach the wrong behaviour and then have to correct it.
+If you haven’t been the primary adult carer for a pup before you should get reading.
 Make sure your entire family is on board with the decision to get a dog.
-It will also help if you have family or friends that can help you care for your pup if you are busy, away or sick.
+It will also help if you have family or friends that can help you care for your pup if you are busy, away, or sick.

 Home & Health

 Make sure your home is suitable for a dog and remember that different breeds will have different needs.
-Consider the size, and type of property, the security of any outside areas, and the safety of inside areas.
+Consider the size, type of property, security of outside areas, and the safety of inside areas.
 If you want a pristine home, probably get a goldfish instead!
-Try to check that all family members don’t have allergies to dogs as well.
+Check that all family members don’t have allergies to dogs as well.